The Guys Guide to Type 1 Diabetes

 - Low symptoms: shaky, pale and sweaty skin, headache, hunger, weakness, trembling

-If you recognize signs of a low or a high, the first thing to do care for yourself immediately.
-Most Type 1s know how to treat these circumstances and will do what they usually do to correct them.
+If you recognize signs of a low or a high, the first thing to do is care for yourself immediately.
+Most type 1s know how to treat these circumstances and will do what they usually do to correct them.